nextflow-io/website/src/content/blog/2024/nf-test-in-nf-core.md

 For those embarking on creating new Nextflow pipelines, here are a few key takeaways from our experience:

 1. **Leverage nf-core modules/subworkflows extensively**.
 Devoting time early to contributing modules/subworkflows to nf-core not only streamlines future development for you and your PR reviewers but also simplifies maintaining, linting, and updating pipeline components through nf-core tools.
 Furthermore, these modules will likely benefit others in the community with similar research interests.
 2. **Prioritize incremental changes over large overhauls**.
 Incremental changes are almost always preferable to large, unwieldy modifications.
-This approach is particularly beneficial when monitoring and updating nf-tests at the module, subworkflow, workflow, and pipeline levels.
+This approach is particularly beneficial when monitoring and updating nf-tests at the module, subworkflow, and pipeline levels.
 Introducing too many changes simultaneously can overwhelm both developers and reviewers, making it challenging to track what has been modified and what requires testing.
 Aim to keep changes straightforward and manageable.
 3. **Facilitate parallel execution of nf-test to generate and test snapshots**.
 By default, nf-test runs each test sequentially, which can make the process of running multiple tests to generate or update snapshots time-consuming.
 Implementing scripts that enable tests to run in parallel—whether through a workload manager or in the cloud—can save a considerable amount of time and simplify the monitoring of passing and failing tests.

 # Community and contribution

 nf-core is a community that relies on consistent contributions, evaluation, and feedback from its members to improve and stay up-to-date.
 This holds as we transition to a new testing framework as well.
 Currently, there are two primary ways that people have been contributing in this transition:

-1. **Adding nf-tests to new and existing nf-core module/subworkflows**.
+1. **Adding nf-tests to new and existing nf-core modules/subworkflows**.
 There has been a recent emphasis on migrating modules/subworkflows from pytest to nf-test because of the advantages mentioned previously.
 Fortunately, the nf-core team has added very helpful [instructions](https://nf-co.re/docs/contributing/modules#migrating-from-pytest-to-nf-test) to the website, which has made this process much more streamlined.
 2. **Adding nf-tests to nf-core pipelines**.
 Another area of focus is the addition of nf-tests to nf-core pipelines.
 This process can be quite difficult for large, complex pipelines, but there are now several examples of pipelines with nf-tests that can be used as a blueprint for getting started ([fetchngs](https://github.com/nf-core/fetchngs/tree/master), [sarek](https://github.com/nf-core/sarek/tree/master), [readsimulator](https://github.com/nf-core/readsimulator/tree/master), [phageannotator](https://github.com/nf-core/phageannotator)).

-> These are great areas to work on & contribute in the upcoming nf-core [hackathon in March 2024](https://nf-co.re/events/2024/hackathon-march-2024)
+> These are great areas to work on & contribute in nf-core hackathons

+That's exactly what happened in the recent [hackathon in March 2024](https://nf-co.re/events/2024/hackathon-march-2024).
 Yet the role of the community is not limited to adding test code.
 A robust testing infrastructure requires nf-core users to identify testing errors, and additional test cases, and provide feedback so that the system can continually be improved.
-Each of us brings a different perspective, and the development-feedback loop that results from collaboration brings about much a more effective, transparent, and inclusive system than if we worked in isolation.
+Each of us brings a different perspective, and the development-feedback loop that results from collaboration brings about a much more effective, transparent, and inclusive system than if we worked in isolation.

 # Future directions